 World War I was one of the bloodiest wars in the history of the world, claiming an estimated 17 million lives over less than four and a half years.
 Many thought it impossible for the world to endure in such a massive conflict again after such a tremendous death toll.
-It is no surprise, then, that the U.S. Mint would issue coins to mark the hundredth anniversary of the end of the war, which famously occurred on “the eleventh hour of the eleventh day of the eleventh month,” i.e. at 11:00 a.m. on November 11, 2018.
+It is no surprise, then, that the U.S. Mint would issue coins to mark the hundredth anniversary of our involvement in the war.
 Each set will include two pieces, one uncirculated and one proof silver dollar.
 The U.S. Mint will release a maximum of 350,000 of these sets during 2018.
 Given the significance of the event being commemorated and the renewed importance of honoring American veterans, these sets are likely to sell quickly.

 Centennial coins fall under the umbrella of commemorative coins, which have a long history with the U.S. Mint.
 In 2017, two sets of centennial coins were issued, one celebrating the Lions Club and the other Boys Town.
 The Lions Club is a large service organization, while Boys Town provides a support network for children who are at-risk.
 This 2018 edition marks a more somber occasion, though one that was widely celebrated at the time.
 The coins offer a clear and unique look back at situations as they existed 100 years ago while also offering collectors and others the opportunity to reflect on history since then and whether and how the country and world have moved in positive directions.